MeltWS/ProShinePathfinder/README.md

 This allows you to use simple, MoveTo ("MapName") instead of using 1000 elseif.

-All 3 Main regions 99% Supported, dig path supported
+All 3 Main regions 99% Supported, dig path supported ( now support discovering a digway if it can't go threw.)

 There is a setting system for dig and bike path.